NextResponse

 Sophra Integration Details

-The error handler integrates with Sophra’s logging system through the imported logger
+The error handler integrates with Sophra’s logging system through the importedlogger

 module.
 It sets a specific service identifier for the logger: